-The Annual General Meeting of KATEK SE was held on 18 May 2022 in the form of a virtual annual general meeting without the shareholders and shareholder representatives being in physical attendance.
-Over 80% of the share capital participated in the voting.
-The shareholders were very satisfied with the development of the Company and passed all of the resolutions proposed by the administration with a large majority.
+The Annual General Meeting of KATEK SE was held on 20 June 2023.
+Approximately 75% of the share capital participated in the voting.
+The shareholders expressed their satisfaction with the company's business performance.
+All resolutions proposed by the boards were adopted by a majority vote.